 Glace Viede is an Australian writer and performer.
-They won the prestigious 2008 Griffin Award for their debut play Whore, which premiered at the Belvoir St Theatre in 2009 and was closely followed by a New York production.
+She won the prestigious 2008 Griffin Award for her debut play Whore, which premiered at the Belvoir St Theatre in 2009 and was closely followed by a New York production.
 In 2010 Glace was awarded the Queensland Premiere’s Literary Award for Whore.
-In 2008 they were an Affiliate Playwright with the Griffin Theatre Company, working on two commissions, Autumn and Poised, and were also commissioned to write a new play, Gull, for the Bell Shakespeare Company.
+In 2008 she was an Affiliate Playwright with the Griffin Theatre Company, working on two commissions, Autumn and Poised, and was also commissioned to write a new play, Gull, for the Bell Shakespeare Company.

 Glace has been shortlisted for numerous awards and won the Shaw Prize for essays.
-They also created the satiric “Aspiring Personality” character Glace Chase, a self-described “total bottom”, who they have played to critical acclaim throughout Australia, including seasons at the Belvoir St Downstairs Theatre, the Melbourne Comedy Festival, the Mardi Gras Festival, The Butterfly Club, and Feast Festival.
+She also created the satiric “Aspiring Personality” character Glace Chase, a self-described “total bottom”, who she has played to critical acclaim throughout Australia, including seasons at the Belvoir St Downstairs Theatre, the Melbourne Comedy Festival, the Mardi Gras Festival, The Butterfly Club, and Feast Festival.
 Glace Chase traverses stand up comedy, cabaret, printed opinion pieces and dubious investigatory reportage with savage wit and vivacious humour.
-They received a Highly Commended mention at the SPAA Fringe Pitching competition in 2010, and were shortlisted for Movie Extra Network’s WebFest for their concept Glace Chase vs. New York.
-Glace can currently be found leading unsuspecting tourists on fun, hilarious and strangely informative tours of NYC with their own tour guide business, Glace Chase’s DREAM QUEEN TOURS, and is in production for their YouTube infotainment show, Glace, on the Total Bottom Network (TBN).
+She received a Highly Commended mention at the SPAA Fringe Pitching competition in 2010, and was shortlisted for Movie Extra Network’s WebFest for her concept Glace Chase vs. New York.
+Glace can currently be found leading unsuspecting tourists on fun, hilarious and strangely informative tours of NYC with her own tour guide business, Glace Chase’s DREAM QUEEN TOURS, and working on her YouTube infotainment show, Glace, on the Total Bottom Network (TBN).

 Glace holds a B.A. from Monash University and has completed a Graduate Diploma in Screenwriting at the Australian Film, Television and Radio School (AFTRS).